ddonaldson130/assbreak/README.md

 A tool that helps brute-force a website.

+The youtube video is available on this [link](https://youtu.be/0ZIxBSaNOJQ).

 **ANY FRAUDULENT USE IS NOT THE FAULT OF THE ONE WHO PROGRAMS IT, BUT OF THE ONE WHO USES IT FOR ILLEGAL PURPOSES.**

 ## How to install